camunda-community-hub/camunda-8-friendly-connector-runtime/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce) [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# UI connector runtime for Camunda Platform 8 using React, Java and Spring Boot
+# Friendly connector runtime for Camunda Platform 8 using React, Java and Spring Boot

 This project is made to provide a connector runtime with a simple UI to deploy, start, stop and delete connector implementations and manage secrets.